tremor-rs/tremor-www/docs/language/index.md

 # Language

-Tremor provides a scripting language for defining and deploying [Event Flows].
+Tremor provides a scripting language for defining and deploying event flows.
 It is called [Troy] - The Tremor Deployment language.
 With [Troy] you define [Flows] that represent your Tremor Application, your Flow of events: [Connectors] providing connectivity to the outside world, [Pipelines] representing the actual stream processing and event handling and the Connections of those, forming a complete and self-contained Tremor Application.